Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 On what went wrong

 "We got spoiled because we had the political phenom of Barack Obama.
-And we won in '08, and we won in '12, but we lost sight of it's not just about 1600 Pennsylvania.
+And we won in '08, and we won in '12, but we lost sight of it's not just about 1600 Pennsylvania [Ave.].
 It's about also those folks who are working and representing people on Main Street," Harrison told NPR.

-Where party goes from here
+Where the party goes from here

 "The people who are elected on local levels have just as much impact, if not more, on the day-to-day lives of citizens," he told NPR.
 "And so we can't just be focused on the White House.
 If we do what we have to do on a state level, then the White House is gravy.
 And that's the focus. ...
 And let me tell you this — look at the victories in 2006 and in 2008.
 Howard Dean started the 50-state strategy in 2006.
 I don't know if folks remember.
 The 2004 election was probably just as sobering of election for Democrats.
 We lost everything.
 But what happened is Howard Dean came, enacted this 50-state strategy, and we won the House and the Senate back in '06.
 And then based on that foundation, we grew the majorities in the House and the Senate and added the president."